Deepakksingh-GIT/Video-Game-Sales-and-Engagement-Analysis/README.md

 ---

-## 📊 Key Insights
+## 📊 Key Insights from Dashboard

-* 🎯 Action and Sports genres generate the highest global sales
+- Action and Sports genres dominate global sales
-* 🌍 North America is the largest video game market
+- North America contributes the highest revenue
-* 🇯🇵 Japan shows strong preference for RPG games
-* 📈 Higher engagement correlates with better sales performance
-* 🕹️ Platform popularity changes over time
+- High ratings do not always guarantee high sales
+- Wishlist shows user interest but is not a direct indicator of revenue
+- Certain platforms consistently outperform others

+These insights help guide marketing and development decisions.

 ---